rockthejvm/rockthejvm-site/src/content/articles/broadcast-joins-in-apache-spark-an-optimization-technique.md

 Spark will perform auto-detection when

-- it constructs a DataFrame from scratch, e.g. `spark.range`
+- It constructs a DataFrame from scratch, e.g. `spark.range`
-- it reads from files with schema and/or size information, e.g. Parquet
+- It reads from files with schema and/or size information, e.g. Parquet

 ## Configuring Broadcast Join Detection